 When someone tries to begin the conversation about internalized weight stigma, they are often mistaken as talking about societal weight stigma.
 As an example, when I have tried to talk about feeling uncomfortable with my body in the past, many people laugh at me or tell me that I should shut up because I’m skinny and I don’t know what I’m talking about.
 In reality, there are many elements of the struggle with body image that all sizes of people can understand and elucidate.

 I know what it’s like to be embarrassed by my body.
 I know what it’s like to stare at myself in the mirror and feel disgusted.
 I know what it’s like to hurt myself because of how I look.
-I know what it’s like to diet and exercise until I feel I no longer can.
+I know what it’s like to diet and exercise using cycle (click here to learn how to make a diy stationary bike stand that can be made for parking on front of the house) until I feel I no longer can.
 I know what it’s like to wonder who will take me seriously because of how I look.
 I know what it’s like to fall into a deep depression over how I look and to tie my self-esteem and worth intimately up in my body.

 Unfortunately, because I am skinny these experiences are ignored.
 I’ve had people tell me to shut up about my weight, and to have people tell me that I don’t get to feel bad about myself because I’m already skinny.
 I’ve had people tell me I just need to eat a hamburger.
 I’ve had people tell me that they’re sure I would be able to eat just fine if I just worked out.
 The responses that hurt the most though are from those who are fat and have experienced real stigma for their weight, who tell me that I “just don’t understand” and haven’t checked my privilege appropriately.
 I’ve spent a lot of time mulling that over and trying in good faith to check my privilege.
 But I can’t accept that I know nothing about weight stigma or body image issues.
 I can’t accept that I am not allowed to be open and honest about things that hurt me.
 I can’t accept that I’m speaking over people when I talk about the very real pain that body expectations in this society have caused me.